President & CEO

 Koube is leading a new phase of growth and innovation marked by increased revenue, expanded programming, a focus on monitoring and evaluation, and several awards and honors.
 Under Koube’s leadership, DASH has grown from a $3.1M organization in 2017 to a $8M organization in FY2022, growing individual contributions by 7.5x and corporation support by 2.8x in just four years.
 Previously, Koube was the Chief Operating Officer at the Arlington Food Assistance Center.
 There, she oversaw a dramatic expansion in staff and services, successfully providing more than 900,000 pounds of groceries each week to more than 6,000 people in need at 18 different distribution centers.
 Koube was appointed to and serves on the DC Access to Justice Commission and the DC Interagency Council on Homelessness; and serves on the Board of the Alliance for Housing Solutions, a non-profit organization working to increase affordable housing in Arlington County and Northern Virginia.
-She is a member of the Leadership Center for Advancement (Class of 2015) and Leadership Greater Washington (Class of 2020).
+In 2015, she received the Top 40 Under 40 Leader awards from the Leadership Center for Excellence, and is a member of Leadership Greater Washington (Class of 2020).

 Tell us about your leadership style and how this contributes to your organization’s success.

 My leadership style is very much like my personality – transparent, open, quietly loud, playful, and firmly anchored in ensuring we sustainably achieve excellence in our mission and margin.
 It is mostly influenced by our people – board, staff, clients, family, and community.
 And by an unwavering commitment to integrity and using our collective power to create systems-level change that chip away at the “starvation cycle” that is so common in the nonprofit sector.